UFC Fight Night: Covington vs. Buckley: Predictions & Analysis

 A few statistical edges stand out.
 Grant throws significantly more leather — a 1.5 sig. strike per minute gap.
 Grant is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Taveras has tighter striking defense, making opponents miss more often.

-**The Pick: Ramon Taveras over Davey Grant.** The model gives Taveras a slight nod at 56% — this could easily go either way.
+The Pick: Ramon Taveras over Davey Grant.
+The model gives Taveras a slight nod at 58% — this could easily go either way.
+The market implies 49% for Grant, but our model sees only 42%.
+That 7-point gap favoring Taveras is worth watching.

 Piera Rodriguez vs Josefine Knutsson